melaniebrgr/bookclub-fundamentals-software-architecture/summaries/chapter13-14.md

 **Mediator:** “A centrally managed message delivery”.
 Multiple mediators maybe involved.
 The event processor always communicates back to the mediator who decides what to do next.
 The mediator can take a corrective action if there’s a failure.
 Note that not all events/processors are the same and have different complexities that should impact the decision of which tech to use for the central mediator.

 Pros:
-- Visibility into the system and failure handling
+- Performance (high parallel processing), scalability, fault-tolerance

 Cons:
-- Less scalable, performant
+- Involves complex workflow modelling
-- More complex workflow modelling
+- Visibility into the system and failure handling